GirugaCode/HopSkipDrive-Take-Home_Project/README.md

 - [x] If the waypoint is an anchor then show the diamond icon.
 - [x] If the waypoint is not an anchor then show the circle icon.

+# Notes & Improvments

+### Notes
+* There were ordered_waypoints with anchor's set to false in the API when it could be true to mark a stop rather then a drop-off
+    * This led to some of the waypoints in the Ride Details view to have two drop-off locations
+* The lat and lng in some locations did not correspond with the location address
+    * The map annotations only corresponded with the lat and lng of the API

+### Improvments
+* Adding Unit Tests
+* Highlighting the destions from point to point in the map view